 To assist veterinarians with preparing for a Peer Advisory Conversation, and as a resource to others, the Peer Advisory Conversation tools and forms are provided:

 Pre-Conversation Forms and Resources:

 Conversation Discussion Tools:

 During the pilot phase, the conversation tools and forms will be evaluated and revised based on feedback from Peer Advisors and Conversation Participants.
 Revisions and enhancements are anticipated.
 All comments from participants and advisors are welcome.

 The Peer Advisory Conversation Pilot is being conducted in four phases.
 During the first two phases, volunteers participated in a conversation with a Peer Advisor focused on one of the three areas: a Continuing Professional Development (CPD) Discussion, a Medical Records Review and a Chart-Stimulated Recall (CSR)/Case Based Discussion, or a Non-Technical Skills Discussion.
 These focused conversations provided an opportunity to validate the conversation tools prior to launching the full conversation in Pilot Phase 3.

-Pilot Phase 3 - Coming Soon!
+Pilot Phase 3 - Register today!

 To become a participant in the third phase of the pilot, complete the registration form.
 Once you’ve registered, you will be contacted by the College and asked to complete the Pre-Conversation Questionnaire providing background information about your practice to match you with an appropriate Peer Advisor.
 Your Peer Advisor will contact you to schedule the two-hour conversation.

 Pilot Phase 3 of the Peer Advisory Conversation will be conducted from November 2017 to March 2018, and is open to all licensed members in clinical practice.